-Looking to develop your meditation practice?
-Here are 10 ways to up your zen…
+Looking to deepen your meditation practice?
+Here are 10 ideas…

 1. Make It a Daily Practice